ton-blockchain/minter-contract/README.md

 > Starter template for a [Jetton](https://github.com/ton-blockchain/TIPs/issues/74) project

 This project contains everything you need to deploy a new token (Jetton contract) to TON blockchain.
+This project is free and open source and was created for educational purposes.

 &nbsp;
 ## Option 1: Deploy a standard Jetton using your browser